 Linking the apprentice with a workplace mentor will keep them motivated and engaged, and show them that you value their learning programme.
 A mentor can be a manager, supervisor, or an apprentice who has already completed the programme.
 To help keep them on track a mentor can spend an hour a week with the learner to discuss their units and progress and offer coaching and support.

 3. Engage with the programme

-Learners achieve faster when there is active involvement from their manager in their programme.
+Learners achieve faster when there is active involvement and support from their manager in their apprenticeship programme.
 This could mean discussing their progress with the employee and their trainer, providing constructive feedback, or providing a witness testimony that describes the skills your staff member has learnt and demonstrated.
 Being engaged early also means that you can provide feedback to your trainer and you can help shape the programme to the needs of your business.